-(2) This line item reports revenues earned from Global Ship Lease's chartering business following the purchase of its initial fleet of 10 secondhand vessels in December 2007.

-- (3) This line item reports the voyage related expenses of carrying cargo by the Predecessor Group. - (4) Global Ship Lease's combined financial statements include the general and administrative expenses incurred by its Predecessor Group related to its operations and such costs incurred by Global Ship Lease as a wholly owned subsidiary of CMA CGM.
+This line item reports revenues earned from Global Ship Lease's chartering business following the purchase of its initial fleet of 10 secondhand vessels in December 2007.
+Global Ship Lease's combined financial statements include the general and administrative expenses incurred by its Predecessor Group related to its operations and in 2007 such costs incurred by Global Ship Lease as a wholly owned subsidiary of CMA CGM.
 Subsequent to the completion of the Merger, Global Ship Lease will incur additional administrative expenses, including legal, accounting, treasury, premises, securities regulatory compliance and other costs normally incurred by an independent listed public entity.
-Accordingly, general and administrative expenses incurred by and allocated to the Predecessor Group do not purport to be indicative of future expenses. - (5) The weighted average number of shares outstanding of Global Ship Lease as of March 31, 2008 has been used for purposes of computing earnings per share for all presented prior periods. - (6) Amounts due to group companies that will not be assumed by GSL Holdings following completion of the Merger.
+Accordingly, general and administrative expenses incurred by and allocated to the Predecessor Group do not purport to be indicative of future expenses.

+Amounts due to group companies that will not be assumed by GSL Holdings following completion of the Merger.